nielsbaloe/vertxui/README.md

 vertxui
 ===

-A 100% Java 100% asynchronous toolkit (Vert.X and GWT elemental), with POJO serializers, Fluent HTML (with virtualDOM behind the scenes), an Eventbus server and clientside, automatic browser reloading and more.
+A 100% Java 100% asynchronous toolkit (Vert.X and GWT elemental), with POJO serializers, Fluent HTML (with virtualDOM behind the scenes), an Eventbus server- and clientside, automatic browser reloading, unit testing and more.

 VertxUI offers:
-* forget about URL's, just register and publish POJO's with ajax websockets sockjs or the eventbus.
+* communicate in POJO's on client and serverside with ajax websockets sockjs or the eventbus.
-* forget about HTML or learning a HTML-ish language like ReactJS, just write fluent HTML with lambda's and streams.
+* forget about HTML or learning a HTML-ish language like ReactJS, but declarate how your views on models look like by using Java lambdas and streams.
 * forget about Javascript, you're familiar with Java.
 * forget about installing IDE tooling, the java to javascript translation happens run-time.
 * during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state